Evgeny Novitsky: Early life and education

-Business activities
+Career

 From 1991 to 1995 Novitsky headed a production team working to produce Personal Computers at Kvant factory in Zelenograd (both assembling PCs from parts and creation of authentic Russian PCs).

 In 1995 he became one of the leaders (together with Vladimir Yevtushenkov) of the newly created AFK Sistema holding company (also known as Sistema JSFC) which incorporates various businesses, among most known of them MTS—one of the Russia's largest cell phone networks.
 From 1995 to 2005 he served as Sistema's president, from 2005 to 2006—as chairman at the board of directors.
 From 2006 to 2013 he was a member of the board, and from 2011 to 2013 an independent director.
 Novitsky is responsible for Sistema's general development in these years—in particular, according to strategic plan created jointly by Novitsky and Deloitte & Touche, which included the IPO procedure.

 Since 2013, Evgeny Novitsky serves as one of the leaders of the electronics production company RTI Systems—as chairman and vice chairman of the board of directors.
 The company was created jointly by Sistema and Bank of Moscow and is specialized in production of hi-tech equipment (primarily radio electronics) for defense and business purposes.
 In 2017, RTI Systems was listed the 86th in the Defense News Top 100 ranking by Defense News.

-Mr. Novitsky was the Chairman of the Board of Directors of IVC, a Russian company operating in the field of information technology.
+Novitsky was the chairman of the Board of Directors of IVC, a Russian company operating in the field of information technology.
 He is the author of a monograph and a number of publications for them.